mrkkrp/zip/README.md

 Encryption is currently not supported.
 Encryption system described in Zip specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
-The encryption method seems to be proprietary technology of PKWARE (at least that's what stated about them in the .ZIP specification), so to hell with it.
+The encryption method seems to be proprietary technology of PKWARE (at least that's what stated about it in the .ZIP specification), so to hell with it.

 ### Sources of file data